scio-labs/inkathon/README.md

 Below you find a few projects that use this boilerplate, a variation of it, or have a similar setup that inspired it:

-- [AZERO Domains](https://github.com/wottpal/azero.domains) – Domain Name Service for Aleph Zero
+- [AZERO.ID](https://azero.id) – Domain Name Service for Aleph Zero and beyond
+- Multiple hackathon projects from [EthWarsaw](https://ethwarsaw-2023.devpost.com/submissions/) and [HackOnChain](https://www.hackonchain.xyz/)

 ## Prerequisites